oauth-wg/oauth-step-up-authn-challenge/draft-ietf-oauth-step-up-authn-challenge.md

 (#acr-challenge) below is an example of a `WWW-Authenticate` header using the `insufficient_user_authentication` error code value to inform the client that the access token presented is not sufficient to gain access to the protected resource, and the `acr_values` parameter to let the client know that the expected authentication level corresponds to the authentication context class reference identified by `myACR`.

+Note that while this specification only defines usage of the above auth-params with the `insufficient_user_authentication` error code, it does not preclude future specifications or profiles from defining their usage with other error codes.

 !---
 ~~~
 HTTP/1.1 401 Unauthorized